MicrosoftDocs/azure-dev-docs/articles/java/containers/containers-overview.md

 ### Determine how many CPU cores are needed

-Dependig on the GC you selected above you will either need at minimum 1 vCPU core if you selected the Serial GC, or 2+ vCPU cores if you selected any other GC.
+If you selected the Serial GC, then you will need a minimum of 1 vCPU core.
+For any other GC, we recommend 2+ vCPU cores.
 Note that selecting anything less than 1 vCPU core is NOT recommended for any GC choice.

 Recommendation: Our recommendation is to start with 2 vCPU cores.